puppetlabs/puppetlabs-inifile/README.markdown

 *Required.*

-Specify a hash representing the `ini_setting` resources you want to create.
+Specifies a hash representing the `ini_setting` resources you want to create.

 ##### Second argument: `defaults`

-Accepts a hash to be used as the values for any attributes not defined in the first argument.
+Accepts a hash to be used as the values for attributes not defined in the first argument.

 ~~~puppet
 $example = {